Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Designing prompts as graph nodes.

-- Passing state between nodes and handling outputs.
+- Passing state between nodes and managing outputs.

 Branching, Control Flow, and Error Handling